HurleySk/hydro-map/README.md

 # Frontend runs on http://localhost:5173
 ```

 Open http://localhost:5173 in your browser.
-The map boots focused on San Francisco, CA (default location); adjust `mapView` in local storage or `DEFAULT_CENTER` in `frontend/src/lib/stores.ts` if your study area differs.
+The map boots focused on San Francisco, CA (default location); adjust the persisted `mapView` store or the `DEFAULT_MAP_VIEW` constant in `frontend/src/lib/stores.ts` if your study area differs.

 **Docker Option:**
 ```bash